citizenspress/osbcu/content/english/news/cupe-education-workers-are-ready-to-negotiate-a-contract-that-protects-and-expands-services-for-students.md

 summary = ""
 tags = []
 thumbnail = ""
-title = "“CUPE education workers are ready to negotiate a contract that protects and expands services for students”" toc = false translationKey = "negotiateacontract"
+title = "“Send a message to the premier and education minister\"" toc = false translationKey = "negotiateacontract"